 3.2.7.2 Authentication and Validation

 The role of authentication is to provide a means to ensure that the author of a message is the actual author.
-Authentication guards against a situation where a foreign agent claims to be a legitimate zone participant and fakes a message to gain access or alter the SIF data.
+Authentication guards against a situation where a foreign agent claims to be a legitimate zone participant and fakes a message to gain access or alter the SIF data, i.e. spoofing.

-Another important role of authentication is to provide the ability to detect that each message that passes through the Zone arrives at its destination unaltered by other intermediaries.
+Another important role of authentication is to provide the ability to detect that each message that passes through the Zone arrives at its destination unaltered and unread by other intermediaries, i.e. man in the middle attacks.

 Authentication support is optional but highly recommended.